 While this tour has some scheduled departure dates listed, it is also designed to run on any day on demand.
 Please contact us with your preferred travel dates and we can create a tour departure just for you - either as a completely private tour, or left open for other people to join the group.
 Please note that tour departures are subject to minimum numbers and availability.

 There was a time when the Angkor temples were accompanied only by a small dusty town with a couple of restaurants and a bar or two.
-Times have changed and Siem Reap is now a cosmopolitan center with a great range of activities, some amazing hotels, delicious food and all round opportunities for cultural involvement.
+Times have changed and Siem Reap is now a cosmopolitan center with a great range of activities, some amazing hotels, delicious food and many opportunities for cultural involvement.

-This tour shows you not only the iconic temples such as Angkor Wat, The Bayon and Ta Prohm, but takes you well off the tourist trail to see the hidden side of the Angkor Park where monkeys swing through the trees and quiet trails lead you through the forests surrounding the temples.
+This tour shows you not only the iconic temples such as Angkor Wat, Bayon and Ta Prohm, but takes you well off the tourist trail to see the hidden side of the Angkor Park where monkeys swing through the trees and quiet trails lead you through the forests surrounding the temples.

 Visit the people who call the Tonle Sap waterways home and learn about the customs, challenges and rewards of their lifestyles.
-This is the largest lake in South East Asia and a source of protein and irrigation for the Cambodian people.
+This is the largest lake in South Eastasia and a source of protein and irrigation for the Cambodian people.
 In between all this, we introduce you to some amazing local food and even show you how to make some of your own.

 Peak Season Surcharge